-1 in 4 parents report they properly store their cannabis edibles.
-Remember to always keep cannabis products locked up, out of sight and out of reach of children. #CheckForPoisons #NPPW2021 parachute.ca/ poisonpreventionweek
+Less than 30% of parents report they properly store their cannabis edibles.
+Remember to always keep cannabis products locked up, out of sight and out of reach of children. #CheckForPoisons #NPPW2022 parachute.ca/ poisonpreventionweek

 Children want to be just like you!
-Avoid using cannabis products or taking cannabis edibles in front of your children, as they often try to copy parent/caregiver behaviour. #CheckForPoisons #NPPW2021 parachute.ca/poisonpreventionweek
+Avoid using cannabis products or taking cannabis edibles in front of your children, as they often try to copy parent/caregiver behaviour. #CheckForPoisons #NPPW2022 parachute.ca/ poisonpreventionweek

-Children under 5 accounted for nearly 45% of e-cigarette related poisonings between 2012 & 2017.
+Nearly 45% of e-cigarette related poisonings between 2012 and 2017 were in children under 5 years old.
 Over half of these were from swallowing e-cigarette liquid.
-Keep them locked up & out of sight. #CheckForPoisons #NPPW2021 parachute.ca/poisonpreventionweek
+If you use these products, keep them locked up and out of sight. #CheckForPoisons #NPPW2022 parachute.ca/ poisonpreventionweek

 94% of Canadian parents who use cannabis agree it is their responsibility to safely put away their cannabis.
-Learn how to store cannabis and other potential poisons safely at parachute.ca/poisonpreventionweek #NPPW2021 #CheckForPoisons
+Learn how to store cannabis and other potential poisons safely at parachute.ca/poisonpreventionweek #NPPW2022 #CheckForPoisons